 About 25 percent of couples with infertility have an ovulatory disorder.

 The term “ovulatory disorders” usually means that menstrual cycles are irregular or infrequent.
-Fortunately, ovulatory disorders can usually be treated successfully.
+Fortunately, ovulatory disorders and infertility can usually be treated successfully.

 The main symptom of ovulatory disorders is irregular menstrual bleeding.
 Ovulatory disorders can be caused by problems in the regulation of reproductive hormones or by problems with the ovaries, including:

 - Polycystic ovarian syndrome (PCOS) is the most common cause of female infertility, and PCOS occurs when there is a hormone imbalance caused by changes in the hypothalamus, pituitary gland and the ovaries.